sohanjs111/Python/Week 3/For loop/Practice Quiz/Readme.md

 # For Loop

 For loops allow you to iterate over a sequence of values.
-Let's take the example from the beginning of the video:
+Let's take the example -

 for x in range(5):